AndriiHeonia/firmCardStory/docs/article/article.en.md

 Block i-geoclicker
 =============

-Besides the company's card block itself we will need a plugin for LeafLet-у.
+Besides the company's card block itself we will need a plugin for Leaflet.
 The plugin will capture click on the map and show the company card in a balloon.

 Let's create it: